Albert Einstein

 2. Albert Einstein IQ and his successful Career

-- Einstein received full membership in the Prussian Academy of Sciences on November 12, 1913.
-He resigned membership on March 28, 1933, informing the academy in a letter that he did not want to be associated with the Prussian government at the time.
+• Einstein first joined the Prussian Academy of Sciences as a full member on November 12, 1913, and left on March 28, 1933, explaining that he no longer desired to be associated with Prussia's government at that time.

 III.
 7 Things that you can learn from Albert Einstein IQ